 Ingredient notes

-Apart from carrots, to make the pudding you'll need butter, brown sugar, milk, spices, SR flour (or plain/all purpose flour and baking powder), bicarb soda, dates and other dried fruits and a little jam.
+Apart from carrots, to make this carrot pudding you'll need butter, brown sugar, milk, spices, SR flour (or plain/all purpose flour and baking powder), bicarb soda, dates and other dried fruits and a little jam.

 You could serve the pudding with custard, or make it extra festive with brandy custard.
 Here, though, I've served it with a wonderful warm vanilla sauce.
 To make the sauce, you'll need sugar, cornflour, spices, vanilla essence, butter and cream cheese.